 Justin C. Smith, M.S.Ed.

-Justin Smith has over 10 years of experience working in higher education in a variety of capacities.
+Justin Smith has over 15 years of experience working in higher education in a variety of capacities.
 Smith provides leadership and strategic vision for student support initiatives through carefully crafted assessment strategies and an outcomes-based approach.
-In addition to advising, he oversees several institutional priorities and major projects in his role as director of student success.
+In addition to advising, he oversees several institutional priorities and major projects in his role.

 Lauren Wagoner, M.Ed.